tessel/audio-vs1053b/README.md

 audio.on('stopRecording', function() {...} );

-// A buffer is beginning to be played audio.on('play', function() {...} );
+// A buffer is beginning to be played
+// Returns a streamID
+audio.on('play', function() {...} );

+audio.on('played', function(streamID) {...})

-// The buffer was paused
+// Playback was paused
 audio.on('pause', function() {...} );

-// The buffer was stopped
+// Playback was stopped
 audio.on('stop', function() {...} );

 // The buffer finished playing